 Designed for an era long since passed, many of the country’s high schools no longer serve the needs of a nation powered by innovation and fueled by knowledge and skills.
-Instead of cultivating young minds and preparing the nation’s next generation of leaders, America’s high schools are hemorrhaging talent at the rate of more than five thousand students every school day—a steady drip that grows into a tidal wave of more than 1 million dropouts each year, a number larger than the entire population of the city of San Francisco.

 Fifty years ago, the nation could afford to lose large numbers of students before graduation because high school dropouts could still land well-paying jobs and support their families.
 But times have changed.
 Today, jobs that require relatively little education are increasingly done by machines or shipped overseas, and individuals who fail to earn a high school diploma are at a great disadvantage.

-Based on March 2014 data from the U.S. Bureau of Labor Statistics, high school dropouts are nearly three times more likely to be unemployed than college graduates.
+Based on recent data from the U.S. Bureau of Labor Statistics, high school dropouts are nearly three times more likely to be unemployed than college graduates.
 Even when employed, high school dropouts earn about $8,000 a year less than high school graduates and approximately $26,500 a year less than college graduates, based on calculations by the Alliance for Excellent Education.

 Looking into the future, the job prospects aren’t getting any brighter for individuals with lower levels of education.
 According to research by the Georgetown Center on Education and the Workforce, 65 percent of all jobs in 2020 will require some form of education after high school.

 Most people understand the heavy yoke that high school students place around their own necks when they drop out of school, but few understand that the drag goes far beyond the impact on the individuals.
 As research by the Alliance for Excellent Education has found, high school dropouts also influence a community’s economic, social, and civic health.